+35725368683

 The right to work

-The applicant and their spouse can work as directors in the company in which they invested EUR 300,000.
+The applicant and their spouse can work as directors in the company in which they have invested €300,000.

 Moreover, the applicant and their spouse can own shares in companies registered in Cyprus and receive dividend income from them.